Outline

 Keynotes

-- Bits and Pieces vs. the Big Picture - From Component-Centered Car Software Towards Car SPLs
+- Keynote 1: Bits and Pieces vs. the Big Picture - From Component-Centered Car Software Towards Car SPLs (Chair: Philipp Chrszon)

 - Dr. Michael Nieke (Volkswagen AG)